aaronlabeau/NewWorld/Lore.md

 - Elves
 - Many monsters

 The elves on the West Coast started two major regions and communities, one named Dor - o taur and the other called Puig Gwilith.
-The existing elves that were already populating the lands did not agree or get along with the new elves and were invited underground by the orignal dwarves of the lands, starting the Drow race of elves.
+The native elves to the lands did not agree with the ownership of land and when battle broke out between them, they were driven underground along with the original dwarves of the lands, starting the Drow race of elves and the Duergar race of dwarves.

 On the East Coast the humans and various races settled into Echor and then moved down the East Coast settling in large towns like Waterdeep and Vad Nogaak Meth.

-The races from the East Coast not happy with the land they had started to move westward toward the west coast and setteled in Detoixit, Dakota, and the Frozen Land.
+The races from the East Coast not happy with the land they had started to move westward toward the west coast and settled in Detoixit, Dakota, and the Frozen Land.

 ### The New Gods

-While most of the history was lost during the Titan Wars, what is understood is that a group of humans, dwarves, elves discovered some acient artifacts that allowed the old gods (Titans) to walk the lands.
+While most of the history was lost during the Titan Wars, what is understood is that a group of humans, dwarves, elves discovered some ancient artifacts that allowed the old gods (Titans) to walk the lands.
 The titans started to gain the flaws of the people that walked the lands like greed and this eventually started the Titan wars.
 This war ravaged the land and most of the cities were greatly destroyed.
 The cloud giants seeing this happening and fearing all history would be lost fled to Eshiya and created the "Rift", a magical barrier in the middle of the ocean that restricts anyone from entering the land of the Old World.

 The people of the New World unable to flee back to the Old World were left to suffer and many lives were lost.
-A band of adventures listed below found the courage to make a deal with the Dragons and Giants to use acient artifacts to destory the Titans, thus returning the lands to peace.
+A band of adventures listed below found the courage to make a deal with the Dragons and Giants to use ancient artifacts to destroy the Titans, thus returning the lands to peace.
 The group of adventures were:

 - Tharnaus (human paladin leader)
 - Tor (dwarf best friend of Tharnaus)